danko1122q/vel-shell/docs/LANGUAGE.md

 ### `expr expression`

-Evaluates an arithmetic/logical expression and returns the result as a string.
+Evaluates an arithmetic/logical expression and returns the result.

 Supported operators in precedence order (lowest to highest):